Avg: 3.5 from 82 votes

 Pitch 2: Continue up the featured face to a belay on the crest.
 70 feet, 5.9.

 Pitch 3: Cross a large ledge and ascend a 30 foot headwall with some cracks and good holds.
 Easier climbing leads to the base of the next headwall.
-Note that an intermediate anchor about 15 feet right of the climbing line and 10 feet above the lip of the lower headwall is used on the descent.
+Note that there is an intermediate anchor about 15 feet right of the climbing line and 10 feet above the lip of the lower headwall is used on the descent.
+You cannot see this on your way up.
 150 feet, 5.9.

 Pitch 4: Step right and climb a clean face to the base of a dihedral.
 70 feet, 5.10a.

-Pitch 5: *money pitch* Climb the stunning dihedral and exit up and right to an airy belay.
+Pitch 5: Climb the stunning dihedral and exit up and right to an airy belay.
 80 feet, 5.10a.

-Pitch 6: Head up the lower arête, balance on top of a large flake, and climb a beautiful face to a spectacular arête.
+Pitch 6: Head up the lower arête (notice rap anchor on 10 ft up and right from dihedral anchor), balance on top of a large flake, ascend the beautiful face (crux), move left to a spectacular arête and finish on the crest.
 115 feet, 5.10a.

-Pitch 7: Make a tricky move or two on a vertical face, cross ledges to the final headwall, and follow a clean ramp to the summit.
+Pitch 7: Make a tricky move or two past bolts on a vertical face, then move right across ledges to the final headwall.
+Follow a clean ramp to the summit.
+Watch for loose rock on this pitch.
+Sign the summit register.
+You've earned it!
 100 feet, 5.8

 FA write up: